-Located in Fort Worth, the Law Office of Carey Thompson, PC provides an array of estate planning services to individuals, couples and families in Azle, Blue Mound, Haslet, Keller, Lake Worth, Newark, Saginaw, and throughout greater Tarrant County.
+Located in Fort Worth, the Law Office of Carey Thompson, PC provides an array of estate planning services to individuals, couples and families in Azle, Blue Mound, Haslet, Keller, Lake Worth, Newark, Dallas, Saginaw, and throughout greater Tarrant County.
 We are well versed in the applicable trusts and estate laws and routinely prepare a variety of estate planning documents, including:

 - Will – Establishes how and to whom your assets will be distributed upon death.
-A will names an executor to carry out these duties and can also designate guardians to care for minor children.
+A will name an executor to carry out these duties and can also designate guardians to care for minor children.

 - Durable Power of Attorney – Names another, trusted person to act as your agent to manage your personal and business affairs in the event of incapacity or whenever you decide assistance is needed.

 - Medical Power of Attorney – Also referred to as a healthcare proxy, this designates an agent to make decisions about the medical treatment you should receive in the event of incapacity.